Nathaniel Portlock: Career

 On their return Portlock and Dixon published an account of the voyage, based in part on letters written by William Beresford, the trader on the expedition.

 Returning to the Royal Navy in 1791, Portlock was appointed to command the brig HMS Assistant, which accompanied Bligh on his second voyage to transport breadfruit plants from Tahiti to the West Indies.
 Following his return to England in 1793, Portlock was promoted to commander and later commanded the sloop HMS Arrow.
 In 1799 he was promoted to captain, and served as a Sea Fencibles commander at Poole in 1803, and at Dartmouth from 1805 to 1807.
 He died on 12 September 1817 in Greenwich Hospital.

+Personal life

 His son, Major-General Joseph Ellison Portlock, was a British geologist and soldier.

+Legacy

 Portlock Harbor, a bay on the west coast of Alaska's Chichagof Island, was named by Portlock in 1789, following a visit there in August 1787.
-Portlock, a cannery settlement active in the early and middle 20th century, and Portlock Glacier, both on Alaska's Kenai Peninsula, were named in his honor.
+Portlock, a cannery settlement active in the early and middle 20th century, Portlock Glacier and a road east of Homer, all on Alaska's Kenai Peninsula, were named in his honor.